ISOWEEKNUM Function - Google Sheets

 date- The date for which you want the ISO week number.
 This is required.

-#NUM- The inputs are numbers but are not valid dates.
-This could happen if you used the 35th day of November.
+#NUM - The inputs are numbers but are not valid dates for the date input or the type input is out of range.
+This could happen if you use a negative number for the date.

 Example 1 - Plain and Simple